Lookup Transformation

 or ResourceType.AzureBlob

-to read from some web endpoint or Azure blob.
-If you need to have your own logic to retrieve your lookup data, you could use the CustomSource to define your own logic how to gather your lookup source data.
+to read from a web endpoint or an Azure blob.
+If you need custom logic to retrieve your lookup data, you could use the CustomSource

 Caching Modes